 From our Hotel we will drive via Auch to Chateau Madrian, situated in the middle of a slow, sleepy zone of tractor roads and dangerous double-lane highways.
 Three French departments meet here: Gers, Hautes-Pyrenees and Pyrénée-Atlantiques.
 In fact, le fin fond du monde: rural France at its deepest.
 Here we will taste the products of this region.
 Today we will check in early at this beautiful and exclusive Hotel and Spa, where we can relax and enjoy the luxurious atmosphere.

 B/B Eugenie Les Bains

-An interesting destination, Biarritz is a charming town with a glimpse of the wealth the town had in days gone by only adding to its charm.
-The wealth of Biarritz was founded in the middle ages on whaling, but as early as the 18th century the focus of the town was turning towards the beaches, originally because doctors started recommending the Biarritz seafront as a cure for various ailments.
+An interesting destination, Biarritz is a charming town with a glimpse of the wealth the town had in days gone by, only adding to its charm.
+The wealth of Biarritz was gained in the middle ages by whaling, but as early as the 18th century, the focus of the town was turning towards the beaches, originally because doctors started recommending the Biarritz seafront as a cure for various ailments.
 Napoleon famously bathed in the sea here in 1808.
 By the middle of the 19th century the reputation of Biarritz as a fashionable destination was firmly established.